 The floor covering industry is highly competitive.
 The Company faces competition from a number of manufacturers and independent distributors.
 Maintaining the Company's competitive position may require substantial investments in the Company's product development efforts, manufacturing facilities, distribution network and sales and marketing activities.
-Competitive pressures may also result in decreased demand for the Company's products or force the Company to lower prices.
+Competitive pressures may also result in decreased demand for the Company's products, force the Company to lower prices or prevent the Company from raising prices to keep up with inflation.
 Moreover, fluctuations in currency exchange rates and input costs may contribute to more attractive pricing for imports that compete with the Company's products, which may put pressure on the Company's pricing.
 Any of these factors could have a material adverse effect on the Company's business.